core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 1. The client configures an observation of the target resource.
 To this end, it relies on a CoAP endpoint used for messages having:

     - As source address and port number, the server address SRV_ADDR and port number SRV_PORT intended for accessing the target resource.
-These are specified as value of the 'srv_host' and 'srv_port' elements of 'srv_addr' under the 'tp_info' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).
+These are specified in the 'tpi_server' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).

     - As destination address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.
-These are specified as value of the 'cli_addr' and 'cli_port' elements of 'req_info' under the 'tp_info' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).
-If the 'cli_port' element is omitted in 'req_info', the client MUST assume the default port number 5683 as GRP_PORT.
+These are specified as value of the 'tpi_client' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).

 2. The client rebuilds the phantom registration request as follows.

-   * The client uses the Token value T, specified in the 'token' element of 'req_info' under the 'tp_info' parameter of the informative response.
+   * The client uses the Token value T, specified in the 'tpi_token' parameter of the informative response.

    * If the 'ph_req' parameter is not present in the informative response, the client uses the transport-independent information from its original Observe registration request.